supermarsx/autogithubpullmerge/docs/usage_summary.md

 - `--only-poll-stray` - only poll stray branches.
 - `--stray-detection-engine` - select `rule`, `heuristic`, or `both` for stray branch analysis (defaults to `rule`).
-- `--heuristic-stray-detection` - shorthand to enable heuristics in addition to the default rule-based analysis (performs extra API calls).
+- `-J,--heuristic-stray-detection` - shorthand to enable heuristics in addition to the default rule-based analysis (performs extra API calls).

 ### Networking